xcdl/xcdl.github.io-source/pages/work/preprocessor.md

 ## Possible syntax solutions

-Assuming the tags need to be encoded as comments, for C/C++ these are two solutions:
+Assuming the tags will be encoded as comments, for C/C++ two possible solutions are:

 * `/*JS ... */` and `//JS`
 * `/*@ ... */` and `//@ ...`

 ## JavaScript

-With the choice for JavaScript and the requirement that scripts be encoded as comments, the templates can be converted to JavaScript and then interpreted as such.
+With the choice for JavaScript and the requirement that scripts be encoded as comments, the process to convert the templates to JavaScript is relatively straightforward: pass the tags as-is, and encode each source line in an output call.

 For example: